 The American continent with its broad expanses of wilderness and natural wonders like Niagara Falls was even better suited than England or the Continent for nurturing landscape photographers.
 Dr. Samuel A. Bemis, a Boston dentist, may have created the first landscape photo.
 On vacation in New Hampshire in the summer 1840, he produced a memorable daguerreotype of a rustic barn nestled in the White Mountains (photo at the top of this post).

-My next post: How I came to landscape photography paddling a canoe as a teenager.
+Next post: How I came to landscape photography paddling a canoe as a teenager.

 Index photo: Dr. Samuel A. Bemis, View of a Barn in New Hampshire (1840), The J. Paul Getty Museum, image via the Google Art Project